Lydia-Ye/Lydia-Ye/README.md

 I'm Lydia Ye, from Beijing China!

 - 🌱 I'm a sophomore at Grinnell College, double majoring Computer Science and Mathematics.
-- 🤔 I’m currently looking for a summer intership on software engineering.
+- 🤔 I’m currently looking for a summer intership on software engineering or machine learning.
 - 📫 You can reach me via yezi@grinnell.edu
 - 😄 Pronouns: She/Her